07 3040 5790 info@vivahealthgroup.com.au

 Work Design Aspirational Statement

 We recognise that WORK is a design medium that impacts on people’s safety, health, and performance.
 A well-designed work system can achieve remarkable things: sustainability, resilience, innovation, learning, growth, health, & wellbeing.
 In our commitment to Good Work Design, we consider our people as valuable service design partners.
 They contribute to our understanding of the variable and authentic nature of their work.
 We invite their ideation and involve them in crafting and (re)design of work.
 We relentlessly identify who is most vulnerable in our workforce and these discoveries shape our decisions on resource allocation.
 We design for diversity to enact our inclusivity goals.
-We value the integration of human factors and systems analysis in the design of work.
-We understand that human performance, safety, and health are emergent properties of complex systems, and we appreciate the varying environmental, physical, and psychosocial conditions of work.
+We value the integration of human systems engineering in the design of work.
+We understand that human performance, safety, and health are emergent properties of complex systems, and we appreciate the integrated environmental, physical, and psychosocial conditions of work.

-We assign custodians of design strategy to continually evaluate the impact of work on workers (our service design partners), maintainers, and supply chain partners.
+We assign stewards and custodians of design strategy to continually evaluate the impact of work on workers (our service design partners), maintainers, and supply chain partners.
 We consider this a live, dynamic, and ever-changing phenomenon to prompt ongoing design improvements.
 We owe it to our people to consider their experiences and to view team members and supply chain partners as our internal customers; their needs and experiences are as important as our external customers.
 We recognise that there are many layers of design strategy that may be employed, and we invest in those aspects that are most impactful and enduring.
 We appreciate that design trials may be clumsy and messy, and we tolerate experimentation.

 Glossary of Terms